 I have worked at a public high school and private K-12 school.
 At both places, I put on successful, well-attended art shows.
 All you need is space to display work and bodies to view it.
 You don’t need to look further than the walls of your school.

 In both schools, we would host an opening night.
 This included food and festivities for the attendants to enjoy.
-After opening night the artwork would be on display anywhere from a couple of weeks to a month after the opening.
-This allows time for those who can’t attend the art opening to see the work on display.
+After opening night the students’ work would be on display anywhere from a couple of weeks to a month after the opening.
+This allows time for those who can’t attend the art opening to see the outstanding artwork on display.

 The best time to have an art show is at the end of the school year.
 This allows all students to participate who took art that year.
 It also allows students in advanced-level courses or year-long courses to display their best work.